KevinBentil/snapfix-analysis/README.md

 # GO LIVE & Operational Enablement;
  ## Multi-Site Rollout
-1.I created a standardized site template in a form of a site group, replicated across all client locations in Ireland.
+I created a standardized site template in a form of a site group, replicated across all client locations in Ireland.